RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBOS-Application-Developer-Guide.md

 Channels are your only authorized inter-application communication mechanism.
 There is no shared memory between applications, no signals, no shared files accessible to both.

+### The Two-Layer Execution Model from the Application Perspective

+**Layer 1 (Catch and Release):** When your lane has work and all required resources are available, your lane's head event enters the Ready Pool and is eligible for dispatch.
+If resources are unavailable, your lane stalls invisibly — no retry loops, no spinning.

+**Layer 2 (Dispatch):** When your event is in the Ready Pool, the kernel dispatches it either immediately (if execution contexts are available and no competition exists) or after weighted entropy selection (if competition exists).
+You do not control or observe this process.

+### What "Competition" Means for Your Application

+Competition exists when more events are ready than execution contexts are available.
+In practice:
+- On a lightly loaded system, all your ready lanes likely dispatch immediately without selection
+- On a heavily loaded system, weighted entropy may delay some of your lanes
+- Anti-starvation (when compiled) ensures no lane waits indefinitely in the Ready Pool

 ### The System Selects Events Probabilistically

 When your lane has something ready to execute, the kernel selects your lane's event using weighted entropy selection.
 You are not guaranteed to be selected immediately.
-You might be selected very quickly; you might wait through several cycles.
+You might be selected very quickly; you might wait through several dispatch opportunities.
 The selection is probabilistic, determined by your container's weight class relative to other ready events.

 This is by design.
 Deterministic selection order would create observable patterns that could be used for timing attacks.
 Probabilistic selection provides the non-determinism that enables quantum-like computational properties.